Education Research Current About VU Amsterdam NL

 Jenny van Dongen

 Jenny van Dongen is an Assistant Professor at the Department of Biological Psychology at the VU Amsterdam.
-She holds a bachelor’s degree in biology (cum laude), a master’s degree in neurosciences (cum laude), and obtained her PhD (cum laude) in 2015 at the Vrije Universiteit Amsterdam on her thesis entitled “(Epi) genetics and twins”.
+She holds a bachelor’s degree in biology, a master’s degree in neurosciences, and obtained her PhD in 2015 at Vrije Universiteit Amsterdam on her thesis entitled “(Epi) genetics and twins”.
 She is interested in how the interplay between the genome, epigenome (DNA methylation), and environment gives rise to variation in complex traits.
-She received grants from the Amsterdam Public Health Institute and the Amsterdam Reproduction and Development Institute to study epigenetic signatures of asthma and monozygotic twinning.
-She is the secretary of the research master Genes in Behaviour and Health.
-Courses: Epigenomics and Sequencing in Behaviour and Health, Complex Trait Genetics.
+Her current research focuses on epigenetic signatures of monozygotic twinning, ageing and environmental exposures, and she is an active member of the Genetics of DNA methylation Consortium (GoDMC).
+She is the secretary of the Research Master Genes in Behaviour and Health and coordinator of the course Epigenomics and Sequencing in Behaviour and Health.

 Portrait picture of Jenny van Dongen